 Please sign exactly as name appears on the reverse side.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, as executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.

-(Please date and sign on reverse) (Continued on reverse side) [BACK OF PROXY CARD] The shares represented by this Proxy will be voted as directed by the Shareholder.
+(Please date and sign on reverse) (Continued on reverse side)

+[BACK OF PROXY CARD]

+The shares represented by this Proxy will be voted as directed by the Shareholder.
 If no direction is given when the duly executed Proxy is returned, such shares will be voted "FOR" all Nominees in Proposal 1 and "FOR" Proposals 2 and 3.

-I PLAN TO ATTEND MEETING □ The Board of Directors Recommends a vote "FOR" all Nominees in Proposal 1 and "FOR" Proposals 2 and 3.
-Proposal 1 - Election of the following Nominees as Directors: NOMINEES: John J. Huntz, Jr. Thomas E. Peter F. Sinisgalli Noonan FOR all Nominees WITHHELD (Instruction: To withhold authority to vote for all Nominees any individual nominee, strike a line listed above (except as listed above through the nominee's name above.) marked to the П contrary) Proposal 2 - Approval of the Manhattan Associates, Inc. 2007 Stock Incentive Plan.
-For Against Abstain Proposal 3 - Ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2007.
-For Abstain PLEASE MARK YOUR CHOICE LIKE THIS X IN BLUE OR BLACK INK.
+I PLAN TO ATTEND MEETING \Box

+The Board of Directors Recommends a vote "FOR" all Nominees in Proposal 1 and "FOR" Proposals 2 and 3.

+Proposal 1 - Election of the following Nominees as Directors:

+NOMINEES: John J. Huntz, Jr. Thomas E. Noonan Peter F. Sinisgalli FOR all Nominees listed WITHHELD es a Instruction: To withhold authority to vote above (except as marked for all Nominee any individual nominee, strike a line to the contrary) listed above hrough the nominee's name above.)

+Proposal 2 - Approval of the Manhattan Associates, Inc. 2007 Stock Incentive Plan.

+For Against Abstain

+Proposal 3 - Ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2007.

+For Against Abstain

+PLEASE MARK YOUR CHOICE LIKE THIS X IN BLUE OR BLACK INK.

+Date

 Signature if held jointly Please mark, date and sign as your name appears above and return in the enclosed envelope.